quotient-im/libQuotient/CONTRIBUTING.md

 accompanied by a respective test in `autotests/` and/or in Quotest.

 To add a test to autotests:
-- In a new `.cpp` file in `autotests/`, define a test class derived from QObject and write tests as member functions in its `private slots:` section.
+- In a new `.cpp` file in `autotests/` (you don't need a header file), define a test class derived from `QObject` and write tests as member functions in its `private slots:` section.
+See other autotests to get an idea of what it should look like.
-  If you feel more comfortable using a header file to define the class, that's fine but not necessary.
-If you're new to Qt Test framework, use existing tests as a guidance.
 - Add a `quotient_add_test` macro call with your test to `autotests/CMakeLists.txt`

 To add a test to Quotest:
 - In `quotest.cpp`, add a new test to the `TestSuite` class.
 Similar to Qt Test,